zsparal/api-documentation/source/reference/v2/orders-api/create-order.rst

        .. type:: object
           :required: false

      - The shipping address for the order.
-See :ref:`Order Address details <order-address-details>` for the exact fields needed.
+See :ref:`order-address-details` for the exact fields needed.
 If omitted, it is assumed to be identical to the ``billingAddress``.

    * - ``consumerDateOfBirth``